 - 1. Describe how their agency is organized, the nature and scope of its work, and its capabilities?
 (2 points) - 2.
 Describe their experience delivering health promotion programs (particularly those that are evidence-based) to older adults and adults with disabilities and how they will leverage this experience to integrate their proposed falls prevention programs within their organization (and, if applicable, their key partner organizations)?
 (3 points) - 3.
-Clearly describe the roles and responsibilities of project staff, consultants, and
+Clearly describe the roles and responsibilities of project staff, consultants, and partner organizations, and how they will contribute to achieving the project's objectives and outcomes?
+(2 points)

-Letters of Commitment
+Letters of Support/Commitment

-Key Partners (3 points)
+Key Partners (5 points)

-• Does the applicant include detailed letters of commitment describing and confirming the commitments to the project made by key collaborating organizations and agencies that were named in the Abstract and the Approach part of the application?
+• Does the applicant include detailed letters of commitment describing and confirming the commitments to the project made by key partners, such as collaborating organizations, consultants and agencies that were named in the Abstract and the Approach part of the application as having a significant role in the proposed project?